 Retrosternal thyroid surgerySubsternalthyroid - surgery; Mediastinal goiter - surgery

-You will remain flat on your back with your neck slightly extended.
-The surgeon will make a 3-4 inch cut in the neck to determine if the mass can be removed without opening the chest.
+- The surgeon makes a 3 to 4 inch (7.5 to 10 centimeters) surgical cut (incision) in your neck to determine if the mass can be removed without opening the chest.
 Most of the time, the surgery can be done this way.

 Why the Procedure is Performed

 This surgery is done to completely remove the mass.
 If it is not removed, it can put pressure on your trachea and esophagus.

 If the retrosternal goiter has been there for a long time, you can have difficulty swallowing food, mild pain in the neck area, or shortness of breath.